dice-group/PruneCEL/README.md

 * `outputFile` defines a path where the results will be stored.

 The other settings should be left as they are.

+### Other Algorithms

+Thankfully, the Ontolearn project provides [examples](https://github.com/dice-group/Ontolearn/tree/develop/examples) how to execute the related work approaches (CELOE, Drill, EvoLearner and NCES) on the benchmarking datasets.

 ## 4. Knowledge Base Details